Adarsh-365/Bio-metric-project/README.md

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-2.x-orange)
 ![License](https://img.shields.io/badge/license-MIT-lightgrey)

-This project implements a robust and secure biometric authentication system using **cancelable biometric templates** on the **IITD (Indian Institute of Technology Delhi) touchless irisprint database**.
+This project implements a robust and secure biometric authentication system using **cancelable biometric templates** on the **IITD (Indian Institute of Technology Delhi) touchless Iris database**.
 The core idea is to transform raw biometric data into a non-reversible, revocable format, ensuring user privacy and enhancing security against data breaches.

 ## 📜 Table of Contents
 - [The Problem with Traditional Biometrics](#-the-problem-with-traditional-biometrics)